lukaVarga/OptimusIMG/README.md

 Prepare progressive images function supports images in `.jpg` (or `.jpeg`) and `.png` formats / file extensions.
 The function will make a copy of all images within the folder (and all subfolders) you specify and modify them to be used in runtime for progressive loading.
 The images will be in the same formats as the originals and will differ from the original image by `-OptimusIMG-progressive` extension.

+The progressive image variants will, in conjunction with the runtime `ProgressiveLoad` functionality, be used for ensuring the initial load of the webpage is as quick as possible.

 Please do not change the name of these images.